raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

-Go to the 'set pen color to [#5e6766]'{:class="block3myblocks"} block and click on the colour for each resource, to change its colour.
+Go to the `set pen color to [#5e6766]`{:class="block3myblocks"} block and click on the colour for each resource, to change its colour.

 ![image of how to change pen colour](images/how-to-change-pen-colour.png)